Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Introduction

-Finally, let us note that a simple random discarding of some detections from the detector with a higher efficiency, which allows us to balance the number of ones and zeros in the raw key, does not work.
-Firstly, this requires the precise knowledge of both efficiencies, while our method requires only the knowledge of a lower bound on the ratio $\eta$ of the lower efficiency to the higher one.
-Second, in the random discarding scheme, the eavesdropper can violate the balance the number of ones and zeros by sending many photons.
-So, the the random discarding scheme works only under the assumptions of the single-photon input of the receiver side and the precise knowledge of both efficiencies.
+Finally, let us note that, even in the case of a constant detection-efficiency mismatch, the simple random discarding of some detection events of the detector with a higher efficiency, which is sometimes used \cite{Fung,AgnesiVilloresi}, is not a solution with proven security if the eavesdropper (Eve) can add photons to the single-photon pulses.
+Of course, this allows us to balance the number of ones and zeros in the raw key.
+However, this solution faces two problems.
+The first one is that it requires the precise knowledge of both efficiencies.
+In contrast, our method requires only the knowledge of a lower bound of the ratio $\eta$ of the lower efficiency to the higher one.
+Let us consider the second (and the main) problem, which concerns security.
+If Eve can add more photos to pulses, then she can again violate the balance between the number of ones and zeros by adding photons to the pulses and, thus, increase the probability of detection in the desired detector.
+Of course, by doing this, she introduces additional errors (which is clear intuitively and confirmed numerically in Refs.~\cite{Zhang,EntanglVerif}).
+So, it is not clear whether this strategy is advantageous for Eve.
+It depends on how much additional information per registered bit can Eve gain at the cost of additional errors.
+Nevertheless, there is no formal security proof for the case when such strategy is possible.
+Our proof takes into account this possible strategy by explicit consideration of a multiphoton (infinite-dimensional) Bob's input and bounding the multiphoton detection events, which are pessimistically assumed to be insecure.

+Here we focus on the asymtotic regime (infinitely long keys).
+Theoretically, generalization to the finite-key case is straightforward using the quantum version of the de Finetti representation \cite{Renner}.
+But practically useful corrections are to be elaborated using, e.g., the entropy accumulation technique \cite{EntrAccum,EntrAccum2,EntrAccum3}.

 The following text is organized as follows.
-In Sec.~\ref{SecPre} we present preliminary information: the adopted detection model and a brief description of the BB84 protocol.
-In Sec.~\ref{SecMain}, we formulate the results for the case of single-photon Alice's output.
-In Sec.~\ref{SecMain}, we relax the assumption of single-photon Alice's output and present an adaptation of the decoy state method.
-In Sec.~\ref{SecProof}, we proof the main theorem (Theorem~\ref{ThMain}) of Sec.~\ref{SecMain}.
+In Sec.~\ref{SecPre}, we present preliminary information: a detection model and a brief description of the BB84 protocol.
+In Sec.~\ref{SecMain}, we formulate the results for the case of single-photon Alice's output and formulate the main theorem.
+In Sec.~\ref{SecProof}, we prove it.
+Finally, in Sec.~\ref{SecDecoy}, we present an adaptation of the decoy state method.